SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 The complete circuit should look like this.
 Try to power it on like that to see if everything works.
 Also attach the display module, because it has a relatively high power draw compared to the other components.
 ![proto2_power](proto2_power.jpg)
-*Note: I am using here two separate cells instead of the single 18650 one.*
+*Note: I am using here two separate cells instead of the single 18650 one.
+Both should have the same capacity when doing so.*

-### 4. Solder to Pi board
+### 3. Solder to Pi board

 If you chose type A (includes the spacer), you can solder everything to the extra GPIO extension, or even use jumper wires to connect the components.
 If you chose type B (more compact) instead, you have to solder the wires directly to